Skip to main content

 Plan TypeAverage PriceCommon Features

-Free Plan$0Basic patient records management, limited appointment scheduling, and minimal communication tools.
+Free Plan$0Basic patient record management, limited scheduling, and basic reporting.

 Dental EMR Systems FAQs